-Of course, God can make someone into a Christian without the person having to tell us.
-We do not need to know in order for the person’s Christianity to be valid— it is not our place to judge that.
-The value of hearing someone’s confession of faith is that it shows us we can now move on to the follow-up and nurture stage of discipling.
+Of course, God can make someone into a Christian without that person telling us.
+We do not need to find out in order for the person’s Christianity to be valid.
+Rather, the value of hearing someone’s confession of faith is that it shows us we can now move on to the follow-up and nurture stages of discipling.

-Using the term “confession of faith” means this site recommends it to other possible ways that could be used to decide whether or not someone has become a Christian:
+Using the term “confession of faith” means this site recommends this approach rather than several other possible ways that could be used to decide whether or not someone has become a Christian, such as:

 Behavior.
 Some Christians judge the reality of another’s faith by their moral behavior.
 The problem is that it takes time for a person’s new allegiance to affect behavior.
 Moreover, if we use behavior as the criterion, we are setting up a standard that we ourselves cannot meet.
 By accepting one another as Christians based on a confession of faith, we avoid judging one another.

 Action.
 Some Christians judge the reality of another’s faith by the action they took at the time of conversion: that is, did they say a certain kind of prayer.
 The problem is that by stressing a prayer, the new believer can fall into doubt later as to whether the prayer was sincere enough.
 When the person has confessed faith, prayer can also take place, but the conversion is not brought about by prayer.
 It is brought about “through the gospel” and “by the Holy Spirit,” not through a prayer.